OPS-E2E-PPE/VBA-Docs/powerpoint/How-to/work-with-shapes-drawing-objects.md

 - If the operation does not work on multiple selected shapes in the user interface, you can still perform the operation in Visual Basic by looping through the **Shapes** collection or through a **ShapeRange** collection that contains the shapes you want to work with, and applying the appropriate properties and methods to the individual **Shape** objects in the collection.

 Many properties and methods that apply to the **Shape** object and **ShapeRange** collection fail if applied to certain kinds of shapes.
 For example, the **TextFrame** property fails if applied to a shape that cannot contain text.
-If you are not positive that each shape in a **ShapeRange** collection can have a certain property or method applied to it, do not apply the property or method to the **ShapeRange** collection.
+If you are not positive that each shape in a **ShapeRange** collection can have a certain property or method applied to it, don't apply the property or method to the **ShapeRange** collection.
 If you want to apply one of these properties or methods to a collection of shapes, you must loop through the collection and test each individual shape to make sure it is an appropriate type of shape before applying the property or method to it.

 ## Applying a property or method to a ShapeRange collection